Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Preliminaries

-For IMH algorithms, Liu \cite{liu1996metropolized} has computed explicitly the eigenvalues and eigenvectors of the Markov transition matrix on a discrete state space.
-For IMH algorithms on general state spaces, Mengerson and Tweedie have shown that uniform ergodicity and geometric ergodicity are equivalent.
+For IMH algorithms, Liu \cite{liu1996metropolized} has computed the eigenvalues and eigenvectors of the Markov transition matrix on a discrete state space.
+For IMH algorithms on general state spaces, Mengersen and Tweedie have shown that uniform and geometric ergodicity are equivalent.
 They have also provided the necessary and sufficient condition for the IMH algorithm being uniformly ergodic in Theorem 2.1 of \cite{mengersen1996rates}.
 The exact transition probabilities for the IMH algorithm are derived by Smith and Tierney \cite{smith1996exact}.
 The whole spectrum of the IMH algorithm is derived by Atchad\'{e} and Perron \cite{atchade2007geometric}.
-Quantitative convergence bounds for non-geometric IMH algorithms are studied by Roberts and Rosenthal \cite{roberts2011quantitative}.
+Quantitative convergence bounds for non-geometrically ergodic IMH algorithms is studied by Roberts and Rosenthal \cite{roberts2011quantitative}.
+The optimal scaling of the IMH sampler is studied by Lee and Neal \cite{lee2018optimal}.